ctm/mb2-doc/src/series/2024/wsop-style.md

 WSOP-Style tournaments are played in one day, with five minute breaks every hour.
 Each starts at:

-* Monday through Friday: 5pm Pacific time (8pm Eastern)
+* Monday through Friday: 5:05 pm Pacific time (8:05 pm Eastern)
-* Saturday and Sunday: 3pm Pacific time (6pm Eastern)
+* Saturday and Sunday: 3:05 pm Pacific time (6:05 pm Eastern)

+Late registration varies per tournament, but is always available for at least thirty-five minutes after the tournament starts.

+Many tournaments allow one or more re-entries.

 ### All are welcome